 Rocky Mountain Avalanche Bars are part rice krispies treat, part peanut butter fudge, and part white chocolate bark.
 These totally addicting bars are perfect for a holiday cookie platter or for an easy treat any time of the year!

-If you are from the West or have spent much time visiting the Western states, you probably have been in or at least heard of the Rocky Mountain Chocolate Factory.
-It's a sweet shop that started in Durango, Colorado but has spread throughout a bunch of other states.
+The Rocky Mountain Chocolate Factory is a sweet shop that started in Durango, Colorado but has spread throughout a bunch of other states in the Rocky Mountain region.

 And the smell of the freshly made caramel and melted chocolate that wafts out is a siren call to my soul.